-Turkey takes center stage on the Thanksgiving table, but everyone knows the sides (and desserts) make the meal!
+Turkey takes center stage on the Thanksgiving table, but everyone knows the sides and desserts make the meal.
 From creamy mashed potatoes to cornbread stuffing, these classic Thanksgiving side dishes have you covered.
-And many of the recipes are make-ahead, so you can spend less time in the kitchen and more time enjoying family on the big day.
+Bonus: many of these recipes are make-ahead, so you can spend less time in the kitchen and more time enjoying your friends and family on the big day.

 24 Best Thanksgiving Side Dishes

 These mashed potatoes are a must on Thanksgiving!
 Not only are they ultra-creamy and comforting but they can also be prepared up to 2 days in advance and reheated in the microwave – a bonus over the holidays when space in the oven and on the stove is at a premium.
 Get the recipe.